Dave-elite/WEEK1-code-challenge/README.md

         USAGE

+>inorder to view the output you will need to install prompt on your terminal (sudo prompt install)
 >go to terminal and enter node challenge3.js, you will recieve a prompt to enter the salary. the output will give the NHIF && NSSF deductions and the amount of money remaining after deductions